As amended at the AGM, 16th January 2013

 Records of accounts shall be kept by the Treasurer and shown to the Committee at their request at any time.

-The Club funds shall be deposited in a bank or similar account as approved by the whole Committee, and drawable upon receipt of the signatures of any two of the four Committee members delegated for this purpose.
+The Club funds shall be deposited in a bank or similar account held in the name of the Club as approved by the whole Committee, and drawable upon receipt of the signatures of any two of the four Committee members delegated for this purpose.

 For the benefit of the members and the furtherance of the Club's objects, properties may be acquired and held available for use by all Club members.
 The use of Club property by non-members is at the discretion of the Committee.